 Craving Change is an appropriate program for this initial step as a general intervention.

 Yes.
 Craving Change is a licensed and trademarked program.
 Anyone wishing to own or use the materials must purchase a license.
-Clinician and organization licenses are available.
-Please note that these licenses do not grant permission for clinicians to teach the Craving Change program in a video or other online/digital format.
+Clinician, organization, and corporate licenses are available.

 Yes.
-You can either purchase 3 Complete Certified Facilitator’s Packages (each of which comes with a Clinician License, a Facilitator’s Manual, access to the Professional Training Video and Certification Exam, and 10 client Workbooks and fridge magnets), or your organization can purchase a Clinic / Organization License for use by up to 15 , 25, or 50 clinicians.
+You can either purchase 3 Complete Facilitator’s Kits, or your organization can purchase a Clinic / Organization License for use by up to 15 , 25, or 50 clinicians.

-A Clinician License does not require renewal and the license and materials stay with the clinician throughout their career.
-An Organization license includes the use of materials for a three-year term that stays with the organization regardless of staff turnover and is renewable at 50% off the original price.
+An Organization license includes the use of materials for a three-year term that stays with the organization regardless of staff turnover and is renewable for another 3 years at 50% off the original price.

 Craving Change is a skills-based psychoeducational program that uses self-awareness tools and guided discussions.
 The program explores sensitive personal questions and the somewhat controversial topic of healthy eating behaviours.
 It is important that licensees have been trained in facilitation and counselling skills consistent with the requirements of their profession.